AlertaDengue/InfoDenguePredict/README.rst

 =================

-Using RNN to predict Epidemic time-series
+COmparing the use of RNN and tradional (auto-regressive) methods to forecast Epidemic time-series

 Description
 ===========

-This project requires a GPU to run properly.
+This project requires a GPU to run properly the LSTM model.

 Note